Saratoga - Davistown

 PROFILE FAQ

-Saratoga - Davistown has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Saratoga - Davistown has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-One major project has been identified by AreaSearch as potentially impacting the area: Koolang Road Residential Release Area, Green Point Foreshore Masterplan & Reserve Upgrades, Blackwall Road Intersection Upgrades, and Gosford Private Hospital redevelopment are key projects, with the following list detailing those most relevant.
+AreaSearch has identified one major project likely impacting the area: Koolang Road Residential Release Area.
+Other key projects include Green Point Foreshore Masterplan & Reserve Upgrades, Blackwall Road Intersection Upgrades, and Gosford Private Hospital redevelopment.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.